dotnet/docfx/Documentation/tutorial/howto_customize_docfx_flavored_markdown.md

 ```

 ### Create customize rendering plugin project
-To complete this goal, we need create a customize rendering plugin.
+To complete this goal, we need to create a customized rendering plugin.

 1. Create a project, set project names.
 2. Add required nuget package: `Microsoft.DocAsCode.Dfm` with version >= 2.17.
-3. Create a class, for example with name `CustomBlockCodeRendererPart`
+3. Create a class, for example with name `CustomBlockCodeRendererPart`.
-4. Inhert @"Microsoft.DocAsCode.Dfm.DfmCustomizedRendererPartBase`3" (which implements @Microsoft.DocAsCode.Dfm.IDfmCustomizedRendererPart)
+4. Inherit @"Microsoft.DocAsCode.Dfm.DfmCustomizedRendererPartBase`3" (which implements @Microsoft.DocAsCode.Dfm.IDfmCustomizedRendererPart).
 5. Implements renderer part class like following:

    ```cs